 There are four basic ways to treat lung cancer: surgery, radiation therapy, chemotherapy, and targeted therapy.
 Each treatment option is described below, followed by an outline of common treatment plans by the type and stage of cancer.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 For lung cancer, a thoracic surgeon is specially trained to perform lung cancer surgery.
 The goal of surgery is the complete removal of the lung tumor and the nearby lymph nodes in the chest.
-The tumor must be removed with a surrounding border of normal lung tissue (called the margin).
-A “negative margin” means that when the pathologist examines the lung, or piece of lung that has been removed by the surgeon, no cancer was found in the healthy tissue surrounding the tumor
+The tumor must be removed with a surrounding border or margin of normal lung tissue.
+A “negative margin” means that when the pathologist examines the lung, or piece of lung that has been removed by the surgeon, no cancer was found in the healthy tissue surrounding the tumor.

 The following types of surgery may be used for lung cancer:

 Lobectomy.
 The lungs have five lobes, three in the right lung and two in the left lung.
-For NSCLC, a lobectomy (removal of an entire lobe of the lung) is most effective type of surgery, even when the lung tumor is very small.
+For NSCLC, the removal of an entire lobe of the lung in a procedure called a lobectomy is often the most effective type of surgery, even when the lung tumor is very small.

 A wedge.
 If the surgeon cannot remove an entire lobe of the lung, the surgeon can remove the tumor, surrounded by a margin of normal lung.